18 Epic Things to Do in Gjirokaster: My Personal Favourites

 One of the best parts about this place, apart from the fantastic service, is the setting.
 You get to enjoy your food in the countryside looking out to the vineyards and mountains in front.

-The family who runs this place are incredibly lovely so make sure you take a visit and support this unique experience.
+The family who runs this place are incredibly lovely so make sure you take a visit and support this unique experience at possibly the best rural restaurant Gjirokaster has to offer.

 This restaurant is located between the villages of Topullaraj and Valarë which is only a 15-minute drive from the old part of Gjirokastra city.